zerasul/mdbook_en/4SGDK/sgdk.md

 The Components are:

 * A GCC compiler that will allow us to compile our code to instructions for the 68K processor.
 The current version of GCC that includes SGDK is 6.30 (It can be configured to use a more recent compiler).
-In addition, it includes a debugger _GDB_ that will allow us to debug our games (we will see it later in the debugging chapter) We remember that the compiler has a GPL3 license.
+In addition, it includes a debugger _GDB_ that will allow us to debug our games (we will see it later in the debugging chapter).
+We remember that the compiler has a GPL3 license.
 * A library called _libmd_ with all the functions and tools that allow us to develop with the C language for Sega Mega Drive.
 * Library documentation: You can find in the _doc_ folder, all the information about the library functions.
 * A resource manager _rescomp_; that will allow us to import the resources of our game (graphics, sounds, sprite, etc.).